 Short Term Results of the Neck Pain Stem Cell Treatment

-In the first 6 weeks following the procedure, the patient returned to low impact activities and pilates training.
+In the first 6 weeks following the stem cell therapy procedure in Denver, the patient returned to low impact activities and pilates training.
 He reported very mild improvement in his pain levels and a small amount of increased range of motion.
 Approximately 8 weeks following the procedure the patient began to report significant decreases in his pain scores and most importantly, dramatically improved sleep patterns that included longer sleep cycles without being awoken by pain.

 By the 12th week following the procedure, the patient reported 90%* improvement in his neck pain and markedly improved range of motion.
 His sleep had returned to a virtually normal pattern that he had not experienced in years.

 Long Term Results of the Successful Treatment

 The patient is now one year out from his cervical facet adipose-derived and bone marrow concentrate stem cell procedure.
 He reports he continues to experience better than 90%* improvement in his pre-injection pain scores.
 He has returned to playing golf without discomfort and skiing without aggravation to his cervical facet syndrome.

 He continues to be amazed at the marked improvement in his almost debilitating pain syndrome.
 He reports that his only regret was not having the procedure done sooner.